Efficient Latent Variable Causal Discovery: Combining Score Search and Targeted Testing: Well-formedness of PAGs and Markov

 \begin{itemize} \item \textbf{FCIT.} By construction, FCIT checks every proposed update for structural validity, ensuring that the algorithm always moves among well-formed PAGs.
 Consequently, its output is guaranteed to be structural well-formed regardless of unfaithfulness or finite-sample noise.

-\item \textbf{LV-Lite.} LV-Lite trivially returns a well-formed PAG by construction, since it outputs the PAG equivalence class of the BOSS output, which is guaranteed to be a DAG (as BOSS is an algorithm that infers a DAG from a particular permutation of the variables).
+\item \textbf{LV-Dumb.} LV-Dumb trivially returns a well-formed PAG by construction, since it outputs the PAG equivalence class of the BOSS output, which is guaranteed to be a DAG (as BOSS is an algorithm that infers a DAG from a particular permutation of the variables).

 \item \textbf{BOSS-FCI GRaSP-FCI, and GFCI.} Under unfaithfulness, these algorithms can return malformed graphs in practice.

 \item \textbf{FCI.} Under unfaithfulness, FCI can also produce a graph that is not a well-formed PAG. \end{itemize}